dprojects/getDimensions/Docs/README.md

 	![cubes001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/cubes001.png)

-	**Note**: Now You should have chipboard `300 mm x 600 mm x 18 mm`.
-You can create whatever You like using such chipboards.
+	**Note**: Now You should have chipboard `300 mm x 600 mm x 18 mm` and You can create any furniture You like using such chipboards.
 Even group them in folders.

 * Now, just run the macro, to get report `toPrint`: